marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/parsing-pass.rst

 be passed to ``rest_of_type_compilation``.
 Each function definition should be passed to ``cgraph_finalize_function``.

-TODO: I know rest_of_compilation currently has all sorts of RTL generation semantics.
+.. todo:: I know rest_of_compilation currently has all sorts of RTL generation semantics.
 I plan to move all code generation bits (both Tree and RTL) to compile_function.
 Should we hide cgraph from the front ends and move back to rest_of_compilation as the official interface?
 Possibly we should rename all three interfaces such that the names match in some meaningful way and that is more descriptive than "rest_of".

 The middle-end will, at its option, emit the function and data definitions immediately or queue them for later processing.